mdbenito/effective-2d/README.md

 stored as VTK files in folders.
 Additionally relevant metrics are logged to a MongoDB using [sacred](https://github.com/IDSIA/sacred).

-Our legacy custom results explorer only supports pickled metrics, so we store those at well, but it should be trivial to replace them by custom mongo queries.
+There is (legacy) custom results explorer which only supports pickled metrics, so we store those at well, but it should be trivial to replace them by custom mongo queries.

-## Usage
+## Dependencies and usage

+This project requires [FEniCS 2017.1.0](https://fenicsproject.org) and a few python libraries, but everything is packaged using [docker compose](https://docs.docker.com/compose/).
 All you need is a working [docker](https://docker.io) installation to build the image and start all services.

 To build and start everything, from the root of the project run:

 ```
 cd docker && sudo docker-compose -p lvk up